-The CEO and other members of Group management are responsible for implementing risk management and internal control.
-The CEO has established an advisory Group manager group, which meets regularly.
+The CEO is responsible for implementing risk management and internal control.
+The CEO has established an advisory Group management team, which meets regularly.

 The CEO has delegated duties in accordance with the formal responsibility for internal control and risk management.
-Responsibility for the basis for implementation of the annual assessment of risk and capital adequacy is delegated to the Risk Management division.
+Responsibility for the basis for implementation of the annual assessment of risk and capital adequacy is delegated to the Risk Management Division.
 Control tasks are further delegated to the various line managers within the framework of agreed principles, instructions and authorities.